Review Board Presentation & Q&A Strategies

 Time dynamics

-Any minutes you finish early in the presentation are added to your Q&A time.
-Efficient presentations give judges more time to ask questions — which is actually an opportunity to demonstrate depth, not a penalty.
+Any minutes finished early in the presentation are added to Q&A time.
+For example, presenting in 32 minutes adds the remaining 13 minutes to the base 40-minute Q&A, giving judges 53 minutes of Q&A. Efficient presentations give judges more time to ask questions, which is an opportunity to demonstrate depth, not a penalty.
+The judges are completely silent during the presentation: no feedback, no nods, no questions.

 Detailed Guides